cneill/mon/README.md

 # mon

-What are those agents up to, after all?
+What are those coding agents up to, after all?

 ## Installation